dale-stewart/roman-numeral-calculator/README.md

 ```
 sudo apt-get install lcov
-make coverage
+make coverage_report
 ```

-This will measure test coverage of the unit test, and then open a web browser with a report of the measured test coverage.
+This will measure test coverage of the tests, and then open a web browser with a report of the measured test coverage.